graphql-devise/graphql_devise/README.md

 The main reason for this difference is just to make it easier to have both Standard `Devise` and this gem running at the same time.
 Check [these files](app/views/graphql_devise/mailer) to see the available helper methods you can use in your views.

-#### Locale customization
+### I18n
-For your convenience, the `graphql_devise.confirmations.send_instructions` locale setting supports the `%{email}` variable in case you would like to include it in the resend confirmation instructions for the user.
+GraphQL Devise supports locales.
+For example, the `graphql_devise.confirmations.send_instructions` locale setting supports the `%{email}` variable in case you would like to include it in the resend confirmation instructions for the user.
+Take a look at our [locale file](https://github.com/graphql-devise/graphql_devise/blob/master/config/locales/en.yml) to see all of the available messages.

+Keep in mind that if your app uses multiple locales, you should set the `I18n.locale` accordingly.
+You can learn how to do this [here](https://guides.rubyonrails.org/i18n.html).

 ### Authenticating Controller Actions
 Just like with Devise or DTA, you will need to authenticate users in your controllers.